-The simple answer is yes a judge must approve your transaction to sell your structured settlement based upon the structured settlement protection act that went into place around 2002.
-This statute was designed to protect you with a series of safeguards including disclosures, waiting periods and finally judge approval.
+The simple answer is yes, a judge must approve structured settlement transactions.
+Based upon the structured settlement protection act that went into place around 2002, a judge must oversee the transaction when you choose to sell your payments.
+This Statute was designed to protect you with a series of safeguards including disclosures, waiting periods and finally judge approval.

 Second – The statute requires a mandatory waiting period between the time you receive a disclosure and the time you can enter into a contract.
 This waiting period is designed to make sure you have enough time to review the disclosure and get any questions answered before being obligated under a contract, or what the industry terms a transfer agreement.
 This waiting period helps to ensure you are not feeling pressured into signing a contract that you are not comfortable with signing.

-Third – The statute requires that you receive approval of your structured settlement transaction from a judge in your area.
-The judge will review the transaction and approve it based upon the following criteria.
+Third – The statute also requires that a judge approve structured settlement transactions.
+The judge will review your transaction and approve it based upon the following criteria.

-There are other reasons that judges look at before making a decision, however these are the ones you see if most of the cases.
+There are other conditions that judges look at before making a decision, however these are the ones seen in most of the cases.

 How can I learn more about this process for a judge to approval structured settlement transactions?